Best Coding LLMs That Actually Work

 A massive context window lets Gemini trace problems across the entire call graph.
 When a null pointer originates in a controller under legacy/ but stems from a helper buried four directories deep, it sees the connection.
 This global view reduces the "forgotten-token" problem that causes smaller models to hallucinate imports and suggest broken patches.

-• Repository-scale context window for complete system understanding
+- Industry-leading 1M+ token context window for complete system understanding

-• Fast responses through Google's serving infrastructure
+- Fast responses through Google's serving infrastructure

-• Strong SQL reasoning for database-heavy applications
+- Strong SQL reasoning for database-heavy applications

-• Requires high-end infrastructure for on-premises deployment
+- Requires high-end infrastructure for on-premises deployment

-• Limited to Google Cloud regions, complicating hybrid setups
+- Limited to Google Cloud regions, complicating hybrid setups

-• Occasional type-mismatch errors on initial attempts
+- Occasional type-mismatch errors on initial attempts

 For maximum efficiency, combine Gemini with retrieval systems that feed only files touched by your current pull request.
 Keep latency low for normal work, but when you need the complete picture, switch to full-repository mode.

-Best Open Source: Meta Llama 4 "Scout"
+Best Open Source: Meta Llama 4 Maverick/Scout

-Because Scout's weights can be hosted locally, teams avoid the "copy-paste into someone else's cloud" problem.
+Because Llama's weights can be hosted locally, teams avoid the "copy-paste into someone else's cloud" problem.
 Teams in finance and healthcare are deploying it in isolated VPCs, piping code straight from Git, and letting internal CI jobs call the model for suggestions.
 Zero data leaves your perimeter.

-• Self-hosting keeps sensitive code behind your firewall
+- Self-hosting keeps sensitive code behind your firewall

-• Local deployment means full control over fine-tuning parameters
+- Local deployment means full control over fine-tuning parameters

-• Operating your own GPU cluster brings operational overhead
+- Operating your own GPU cluster brings operational overhead

-• Ecosystem is younger, so IDE plugins require more setup
+- Ecosystem is younger, so IDE plugins require more setup

 What the Benchmarks Actually Tell You